PhyllomeOS/phyllomeos/README.md

 Let's assume you wish to add [Luanti](https://www.luanti.org/), a free and open-source sandbox video game engine, as an ingredient to a dish.

-* Clone this repository and move inside:
+* Clone this repository and change directory:

 ```
 $ git clone https://git.phyllo.me/roots/phyllomeos && cd phyllomeos